monster-cookie/starfield-galactic-junk-recycler/ITEM_RULES.md

 - Armor's fallback is 0-4 random organic resources.
 - Ammo's fallback is 1 random organic or inorganic resource with a global chance none of 50%
 - Book's fallback is 1 random fiber, adhesive, or polytexile with a global chance none of 25%
-- Misc items fallback is 0-2 random manufactured goods with a 40% chance none.
+- Misc items fallback is 0-2 random manufactured goods with a global chance none of 40%.
+- Food/Drink/Alcohol/Aid/Chem items fallback is 0-2 random organic and ingredients with a global change none of 25%.